ChrstphrHll/npc_gen/students/Faliah Oluevaera.md

 ---
+name: Faliah Oluevaera
+race: Gnome
+hair: wavy strawberry blond hair that's put up in a large bun
+eyes: Gray
+skin: Tan
+ideal: Ambition
+trait1: Anticipative
+trait2: Competitive
+trait: I like to squeeze into small places where no one else can get to me.
+flaw: I'll do anything to win fame and renown.
+bond: So long as I have this token from my homeland, I can face any adversity in this strange land.
 birthday:
   numeric: 3/5
   written: 5th of Melorent
-bond: So long as I have this token from my homeland, I can face any adversity in this strange land.
-eyes: Pale Gray
-flaw: I'll do anything to win fame and renown.
-guild: Elkenval
-hair: wavy strawberry blond hair that's put up in a large bun
-ideal: Ambition
-name: Faliah Oluevaera
-organizations: []
-partyID: 92
-race: Gnome
 relationships:
 - name: Wulfe Fulcrux
   type: partymate
-skin: Tan
+organizations: []
+track: Protection
 spec: Cleric
 stats:
   cha: 11